Defeasible RDFS via Rational Closure: Graphs

-\subsection{Deductive system}
+\subsection{Deductive System}

-In what follows, we provide a sound and complete deductive system for our language.
-Our system extends the classical \emph{minimal} $\rhodf$ system as by~\cite[Proposition 17]{Munoz09}.
+\nd In what follows, we provide a sound and complete deductive system for our language.
+Our system extends the classical \emph{minimal} $\rhodf$ system as by~Mu\~noz and others \cite[Proposition 17]{Munoz09}.
+The rules for $\rhodf$ correspond to rules (1) - (4) below.
 The system is arranged in groups of rules that capture the semantic conditions of models.
 In every rule, $A,B,C,D,E,X$, and $Y$ are meta-variables representing elements in $\AUL$.
 An instantiation of a rule is obtained by replacing those meta-variables with actual terms.
+The rules are as follows: